 Caffeinated tea is a mild diuretic that helps reduce eye puffiness.
 These teas contain tannins, a naturally occurring polyphenol that reduces skin irritation.
 To reduce puffiness and dark circles, soak two tea bags in warm water and chill them for a few minutes in the refrigerator.
 Place a tea bag on each eye for five minutes for a soothing, refreshing effect.

 Don’t let under-eye bags ruin your day.
+Learn more about great eye cream product options to incorporate in to your daily skin care routine.
 Follow these tips and you’re well on your way to a brighter, more youthful look.